r4dixx/discord-quotebot/docs/README.md

 COLLECTION_ID=your_db_name
 ```

-### Declare Firebase secrets

-Now we need to link up our Firebase project with our Discord bot.
+Now you need to link up your Firebase project to your Discord bot.

-- Head to the section called [Service Accounts](https://console.firebase.google.com/project/_/settings/serviceaccounts/adminsdk) in your project settings
+- Head to your project settings and navigate to the section called [Service Accounts](https://console.firebase.google.com/project/_/settings/serviceaccounts/adminsdk)

 - Click on `Generate new private key` (this will download a `*.json` file for you)

 - Move the downloaded file to [the config directory](../src/config) and make sure to rename it `firebase.json`.
 Do not share this file with anyone!

 That's it!